-Due to the large amount of misinformation and fear mongering spreading online, I have decided to provide some factual information to my clients and the general public regarding court closures and how Florida courts are handling the current COVID-19 pandemic.
+Due to the large amount of misinformation and fear mongering spreading online, I have decided to provide some factual information to my clients and the general public regarding court closures, changes in court procedures, and generally how Florida courts are handling the current COVID-19 pandemic.

 Courts are handling the pandemic differently on a state by state basis.
 However, on March 13, 2020 the Florida Supreme Court issued Administrative Order AOSC20-13, which suspended grand jury proceedings, jury selection proceedings, and criminal and civil jury trials through March 27, 2020.
 Administrative Order AOSC20-13 also suspended rules of procedure for time periods involving the speedy trial procedure, in criminal and juvenile court proceedings.
 Finally, the order suspended any rules of procedure limiting remote communications (telephonic appearances) during court proceedings.

 Florida Chief Justice Charles T. Canady signed Administrative Order AOSC20-15 on March 17, 2020 which broadened AOSC20-13 by ordering “circuit and county courts to reschedule, postpone, or cancel all non-essential and non-critical court proceedings and events unless the chief judge determines that such other specific proceedings or events can be effectively conducted remotely using telephonic or other electronic means available in the subject jurisdiction without the necessity of in-person court appearances.”
 This order again only applied through March 27, 2020, however the Florida Supreme Court is expected to issue additional guidance soon extending the timeline farther into the future.

 Administrative Order AOSC20-16 was issued on March 18, 2020 to allow for notaries to use video conferencing equipment to swear in witnesses and administer oaths in an effort to allow testimony during telephonic hearings set to occur during this time.